Apostol Arsache: Life

 In 1814 he moved to Bucharest, Romania.
 In the Cabinet of Barbu Catargiu (22 January to 24 June 1862), he served as Minister of Foreign Affairs and following Catargiu's assassination on 20 June, Arsache briefly served as interim Prime Minister of Romania.

+Contribution to Greece

 He became one of the major benefactors of the newly established Greek state.
 In 1850 he offered large sums of money for the establishment of a female educational institutions in the Greek capital, Athens, housed in a luxurious mansions at the city center.
 Arsache donated a total of 600,000 golden drachmas for this purpose.
 This institution bore the name Arsakeio after him.
 Because of his initiative the Greek Parliament gave him honorary Greek citizenship.
 He also managed to build a school in his home town in 1870.